tegonzalez/xq/README.md

-# xq - Simple CLI Excel/JSON/CSV Query Tool
+# xq - Simple CLI Excel/JSON/CSV/Markdown Query Tool

-XQ is a command-line tool for performing read-only queries on structured data files like `.xlsx`, `.json`, and `.csv`.
+XQ is a command-line tool for performing read-only queries on structured data files like `.xlsx`, `.json`, `.csv`, and `.md`.
 It provides a simple command style interface to pandas dataframes - allowing you to quickly inspect data schemas and filter records directly from your terminal.

 ## Features

-- **File Support**: Works with Excel (`.xlsx`), JSON (`.json`), and CSV (`.csv`) files.
+- **File Support**: Works with Excel (`.xlsx`), JSON (`.json`), CSV (`.csv`), and Markdown (`.md`) files.
+- **Markdown Table Processing**: Automatically extracts and flattens all tables from markdown files with a `source_table` field to identify table origins.
 - **Schema Inspection**: Quickly view column names, their data types, and generated short-name aliases.
 - **Powerful Filtering**: A simple query language to filter records.
 - **Wildcard Field Selection**: Use `*` and `?` patterns to match multiple fields at once.